limine-bootloader/limine/README.md

 simply omit the partition number, and invoke `limine-install` the same as one would do for an MBR partitioned device.

-The boot device will need to contain the `limine.sys` file in either the root or the `boot` directory of one of the partitions.
+The boot device must to contain the `limine.sys` and `limine.cfg` files in either the root or the `boot` directory of one of the partitions, formatted with a supported file system.

 ### CD-ROM ISO creation
-In order to create a bootable ISO with Limine, place the `limine-cd.bin` and `limine.sys` files into a directory which will serve as the root of the created ISO.
+In order to create a bootable ISO with Limine, place the `limine-cd.bin`, `limine.sys`, and `limine.cfg` files into a directory which will serve as the root of the created ISO.
-(`limine.sys` must either by in the root or inside a `boot` subdirectory;
-`limine-cd.bin` can reside anywhere).
+(`limine.sys` and `limine.cfg` must either be in the root or inside a `boot` subdirectory; `limine-cd.bin` can reside anywhere).

 Place any other file you want to be on the final ISO in said directory, then run:
 ```